AbdulsalamNAJ/reading-notes/What it is Git and how to use it.md

 ## Create your local Git repository

-In your computer, create a folder for your project.
-Let’s call the project folder git-demo.
+In your computer, create a folder for your project such as git-demo.

 Go into your project folder and add a local Git repository to the project using the following commands:

 `cd git-demo
 git init`

 Staging and Committing the code